starfrenzy/361-service-request/README.md

 Right now the client code is set to send to the server just once.
 You can update Line 19 to run 'while True' or a certain number of times.
 If you do that, then indent all following lines.

 3. Make sure to add 'import zmq' to the top of your main program.
+4. If you've been trying it out, remember to clear 'request_list.json' before filming your video.
 4. Run 'addict_server.py' first before starting your program.

 #### How to Get the Response: